markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 justify-content: space-between;
 ```

-What this property declaration just did for us is it took all of unused space in the `header` and put it between the two elements.
+What this property declaration just did for us is it took all of unused space in the `<header>` and put it between the two elements.
 It determines the unused space by looking at each child element and seeing how much the border-width, margin, padding, and content itself add up to.
 If it doesn't add up to 100% of the parent, then whatever is left over is what's considered the unused space.

 > PAUSE: What is it called when we calculate an element's dimensions by adding the content, padding, border-width, and margin values?
 >
 > ANSWER: The "box-model"

-So our `header` content looks great, but what happens when the screen gets smaller and the content becomes too wide for the container?
+So our `<header>` content looks great, but what happens when the screen gets smaller and the content becomes too wide for the container?
 Take a minute and resize your browser window and see what happens.

 We can leave it be&mdash;which will either let the content just try and become as small and tight as possible or burst out the right side of the container&mdash;but that would not be the best choice in most use cases.
 Instead, we are going to tell the container that when its child elements can't fit on one line, let them break onto the next line so they can take up as much width as they need.

 This is achieved by adding a property called `flex-wrap`, and it allows the flexbox container to let its children wrap onto the next line.
-By default the value of `flex-wrap` for a flexbox is set to `none`, so we need to explicitly tell it to be `wrap` instead by adding the following to our `header` like this:
+By default the value of `flex-wrap` for a flexbox is set to `none`, so we need to explicitly tell it to be `wrap` instead by adding the following to our `header` CSS rule like this:

 ```css
 flex-wrap: wrap;
 ```

-Now when we resize our browser window, the `header` will collapse onto a second line when it runs out of room to fit both the `h1` and `nav` elements on the same line.
+Now when we resize our browser window, the `<header>` will collapse onto a second line when it runs out of room to fit both the `<h1>` and `<nav>` elements on the same line.
 This video will explain `flex-wrap` and some of its other uses:

 ### [NEED VIDEO: FSFO-86 - flex-wrap demo](https://trilogyed.atlassian.net/browse/FSFO-86?atlOrigin=eyJpIjoiNzBhZjljMmNiZjMzNGQyNGI2Mzk3ZmNjZDI0NGIxYTAiLCJwIjoiaiJ9)

-The properties we used here (`display: flex`, `justify-content`, and `flex-wrap`) are usually the three most used flexbox properties, and as we can see&mdash;all three of them are added to parent container, the`header`.
+The properties we used here (`display: flex`, `justify-content`, and `flex-wrap`) are usually the three most used flexbox properties, and as we can see&mdash;all three of them are added to parent container, the `<header>`.
 This is the crux of using flexbox for web layouts, let the child elements inherit CSS properties from the parent elements instead of having to worry about each child's needs one at a time.

 With these minor edits to the `<header>` we were able to achieve the same layout with easier to understand concepts, which will allow us to make more complex layouts as time goes on.
 There are still a few changes we want to make to the `nav` element, though, to make it more adaptive to different screen sizes.